Home » How To » How to Delay Scheduled Task in Windows 10 & 11

 open trigger settings

 Now, select the “Delay task for” checkbox and select the delay time from the dropdown next to it.
 I chose “15 minutes” as the delay time.
-Next, click the “Ok” button to save changes.
-Finally, you can close the main Task Scheduler window.
+That means, the task will be delayed for 15 minutes one the event is triggered.
+Next, click the “OK” button to save the changes.

 delay scheduled task

-With that, you are done with setting a delay for a scheduled task.
-From now on, when the event is triggered, the task will run with a delay you chose earlier.
+Finally, close the Task Scheduler window.
+With that, you are done setting a delay for a scheduled task.
+From now on, when the event is triggered, the task will run after the chosen delay timer.
+For instance, following the same steps, I’ve delayed OneDrive and other startup programs so that my system startup won’t be affected by unnecessary startup applications.

 Leave a Comment